Currency:

 modifying current code or fixing bugs

-On in fact, each of these three problems alone is reason enough to take care of upgrading.
+In fact, each of these three problems is in itself is already reason enough to take care of upgrading.
 Also, on a regular basis.

-This is a problem that many people don't update their sites with.
-And that's a shame.
+This is the problem that many people don't update their websites.
+And it's a shame.

-Both themes and plugins, and the WordPress core itself, tend to change their code "live" when they are updated, causing the changes we've applied to be lost.
-They are overwritten by the latest version of the corresponding plugin that its authors have released.
+Both themes and plugins, as well as WordPress core itself, tend to change their code "live" when they are updated, which causes the changes we have applied to be lost.
+They are overwritten by the latest version of the corresponding plugin released by its authors.

-When it comes to changing the look of a page, the basics are: called "child theme".
-This is a minimal theme that inherits everything from the "parent theme" (which can be updated at will) and retains any manual changes you make.
+When it comes to changing the appearance of a page, the basis is the so-called "child theme".
+This is a minimal theme that inherits everything from a "parent theme" (which can be updated at will) and retains any manual changes you make.

-So you can get your cake and eat it, as they say too.
+So, as they say, you can get your cake and eat it too.
 You have the latest version of your theme at your disposal, and at the same time, you can do whatever you want on your site.

 3.Check the status of your site with Screaming Frog from time to time

-We at least mentioned Screaming Frog in our post about tools that help in website development.
+We at least mentioned Screaming Frog in our post about tools to help with website development.

-Maintaining the site on WordPress should include regular use of Screaming Frog for the following reasons:
+Maintaining a WordPress site should include regular use of Screaming Frog for the following reasons:

 • shows all links (both internal and external) with a 404 status